Rev. Harmon "Herman" Younkin was born on Nov. 27, 1821 near Kingwood, Somerset County, PA, the son of John J. and Mary "Polly" (Hartzell) Younkin.

 ~ Daughter Sarah Jane (Younkin) Colflesh ~

 She wed John Franklin Colflesh (1861-1938), son of Andrew and Catharine (Bowser) Kalbfleisch of the Cove, Garrett County, MD.
-Their surname was the Americanized version of Kalbfleisch, a German term meaning "calf flesh" or, more simply, "veal."
+Their surname was the Americanized version of Kalbfleisch, a German term meaning "calf flesh."
 It also has been spelled "Colflush."

 They had 10 known children -- Dr. Joseph Harmon Colflesh, Milton Bruce Colflesh, Myrtle Gower, Roy Mathias Colflesh, Mellie I. (or "Nellie") Colflesh, Mabel Frances McClintock, Edna Rodaheaver, Mary Schilling, Charles "Russell" Colflesh and Ella Fern Wirsing.